SceneFormer: Indoor Scene Generation with Transformers: Results

-\paragraph{Perceptual study} We conducted a perceptual study as done by earlier works \cite{wang2019planit, ritchie2019fast} where users are shown 24 pairs of images.
-Each pair contains one image generated using DeepSynth \cite{ritchie2019fast} or from \textit{GT} \cite{song2017semantic}, and one scene generated by our method.
-The user has to select the one which looks more realistic.
-We use 4 pairs of images as vigilance tests.
+\textbf{Perceptual Study} We conducted perceptual studies, following those done by earlier works \cite{wang2019planit, ritchie2019fast}.
+In each study, we compare a scene generated by our method with a scene from one of DeepSynth~\cite{ritchie2019fast}, FastSynth~\cite{ritchie2019fast}, PlanIT~\cite{wang2019planit} or from the \textit{GT} dataset \cite{song2017semantic}.
+In each study, users are shown 50 pairs of images - one from ours and one from the other method.
+The user must select the more realistic scene.
+We use 5 pairs of images as vigilance tests.
 The responses of users who do not pass all the tests are discarded.
-The study was taken up by a total of 30 users through Amazon Mechanical Turk.
-Table \ref{table:userstudy} shows the results of this study.
+Each study was taken by 30 users through Amazon Mechanical Turk.
+Tab.~\ref{table:userstudy} shows the results of this study.
+Our scenes are consistently preferred over other methods, ranging from 53.5\% up to 65\% preference over other methods.

+\paragraph{Ablation Studies} We evaluate our design choices through ablation studies shown in Tab.~\ref{table:ablation}, using the accuracy of the next token over a fixed validation set of bedrooms.
+We compare the \textit{Single} model setting (1 transformer with 1 input sequence) against the \textit{Multiple} model setting (multiple transformers with parallel input sequences), and the effect of using rotation and jitter augmentation.
+The accuracy of the multiple model setting is the average of all four models.
+Augmentation gives small improvements in accuracy, while using multiple transformers leads to an improvement of 14.5 in accuracy.
+This is seen in the generated scenes as well in Fig.~\ref{fig:single-multi}.

-\paragraph{Speed comparisons} We measure the inference time of our shape-conditioned model, and compare with existing models in Table \ref{table:speed}.
+\textbf{Timing.} We evaluate the inference time of our layout-conditioned model compared with state-of-the-art in Tab.~\ref{table:speed}.
 Our model is an order of magnitude faster than PlanIT and Deep Synth, and $20\%$ faster than Fast \& Flexible.